bbkr/GeoIPerl6/README.md

 You should migrate to [GeoIP v2](https://github.com/bbkr/GeoIP2) databases as soon as possible - Please follow [migration tutorial](https://github.com/bbkr/GeoIPErl6/blob/master/Migration.md).

-Documentation was removed to discourage anyone from using this module, you can find it in historical commits if you really need it.
+Documentation was removed to discourage anyone from using this module.
+You can find it in historical commits if you really need it.